jariwala-parth/data-structure-topic-wise/AllProblems/src/DynamicProgramming/Matrix Chain Multiplication.md

 **Problem Description**

-Given an array of integers A representing chain of 2-D matices such that the dimensions of ith matrix is A[i-1] x A[i].
+Given an array of integers A representing chain of 2-D matices such that the dimensions of ith matrix is A[count-1] x A[count].

 Find the most efficient way to multiply these matrices together.
 The problem is not actually to perform the multiplications, but merely to decide in which order to perform the multiplications.